Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 The base is made of a Drynamic mesh sleeveless top that keeps you warm and allows for free arm movement.
 It also keeps you cool from sweat.
 The wool material in the mid-layer is comfortable to wear.
 This is important since it's something you wear every day.
 The outer layer is made of Gore-Tex Pro fabric, so it's comfortable even on slightly humid days

-For the base, wear a MILLET Drynamic Sleeveless Top with a T-shirt or a Morpho Zip Long Sleeve Top. → Something that allows heat to escape easily.
-For the mid-lengths, wear a MILLET Mid-Mesh Hoodie.
+The base is a MILLET Drynamic Sleeveless Top with a T-shirt or a Morpho Zip Long Sleeve Top. → Something that allows heat to escape easily.
+For the mid-lengths, I'll wear the MILLET Mid-Mesh Hoodie.
 It's a long-sleeved hoodie, but it's just the right amount of cooling

 [Profile]

-He moved to Canada at the age of 21 and began skiing seriously.
-He was influenced by North American ski culture and became interested in mountain skiing.
-After graduating from Yamnuska Mountaineering School, he returned to Japan and opened his own business in 2020.
+Moved to Canada at the age of 21 and began skiing seriously.
+Influenced by North American skiing culture, and at the same time became interested in mountain skiing.
+After completing the Yamnuska Mountaineering School, returned to Japan and started his own business in 2020.
 His guiding concept is "More mountains in your life."

 JMGA Mountain Guide Stage I